Tightlock coupling

 Type H Tightlock couplers are a variety of Janney coupler, typically used on North American mainline passenger rail cars.
-They are designed with mechanical features which reduce slack in normal operation and prevent telescoping in derailments, yet remain compatible with other Janney types used by North American freight railroads.
+They have mechanical features that reduce slack in normal operation and prevent telescoping in derailments, yet remain compatible with other Janney types used by North American freight railroads.

-Like all Janney couplers, the Tightlock is "semi-automatic" with the couplers on cars or locomotives automatically locking when cars are pushed together.
-However, most tightlock couplers are not fully automatic, as workers still need to go between cars to hook up the air lines for the pneumatic brakes, and connect cables for head-end power and other communications.
-Also, to separate cars, a worker needs to use a lever to move the locking pin that keeps the coupler closed.
+Like all Janney couplers, the Tightlock is "semi-automatic".
+The couplers automatically lock when cars are pushed together, but workers must go between cars to hook up the air lines for the pneumatic brakes and connect cables for head-end power and other communications.
+To separate cars, a worker must use a lever to move the locking pin that keeps the coupler closed.